Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems: Introduction

-In this paper, we tackle the multicast beamforming optimization problem in cell-free massive MIMO.
-We derive a new formulation for the multicast MMF and QoS optimization problems suitable for devising a fast ADMM-based solution.
-Specifically, we develop a novel SEA-ADMM iterative optimization procedure that achieves near-global optimal beamforming solutions to the MMF and QoS objectives at a vastly reduced computational complexity.
-A key advantage of our approach is its adaptability to various multicast optimization objectives, and network architectures and configurations.
+In this paper, we tackle the multicast beamforming optimization problem in cell-free massive MIMO with per-AP power constraints, which represents a generalization to the conference version.
+We derive a new formulation for the multicast MMF and QoS optimization problems and utilize a novel approach to devise a fast ADMM-based solution in this extended scenario.
+Different from our prior work \cite{globecom_paper,zaher2026cell}, which relies on standard solvers, the proposed SEA-ADMM iterative optimization procedure achieves near-global optimal beamforming solutions to the MMF and QoS objectives at a vastly reduced computational complexity.
+A key advantage of our approach is its adaptability to various multicast optimization objectives, network architectures and configurations.
 Throughout the paper, we focus on multicast beamforming design, assuming perfect CSI at the cell-free network side.
 The main contributions are summarized as follows: \begin{itemize} \item We introduce new MMF and QoS problem formulations that are key to developing a fast and general SDP-ADMM optimization framework for multicast beamforming.
 Moreover, the new formulations directly consider per-AP power budgets, eliminating the redundant total power constraint that is commonly found in previous literature, thereby reducing complexity.

-\item We propose a novel ADMM-based iterative elimination strategy coupled with SDR to efficiently obtain near-global optimal rank-1 beamforming solutions to the MMF and QoS multicast problems.
-The proposed algorithm with successive rank reduction represents the first SDP-ADMM algorithm in the context of multicast beamforming optimization and is capable of yielding near-global optimal solutions, surpassing prior state-of-the-art SCA methods that can only converge to stationary points of the non-convex problems.
+\item We propose a novel ADMM-based iterative elimination strategy coupled with SDR to efficiently obtain near-global optimal rank-1 beamforming solutions to the MMF and QoS multicast problems with per-AP power constraints.
+The proposed algorithm with successive rank reduction represents the first SDP-ADMM algorithm in the context of multicell multicast beamforming optimization and is capable of yielding near-global optimal solutions, surpassing prior state-of-the-art SCA methods that can only converge to stationary points of the non-convex problems.
 We highlight that the proposed ADMM elimination procedure can be employed as an effective low-complexity rank reduction method not only for multicast beamforming but also for a wide class of optimization problems that utilize SDR or SCA methods.

 \item We provide extensive numerical evaluations demonstrating significant gains in SE and computational complexity over existing SDR- and SCA-based multicast beamforming optimization methods. \end{itemize}